Skip to content

 Adding new object types via the object studio

-In the left sidebar, you can find all your objects types.
+In the left sidebar, you can find all your object types.
 They are organized in databases for pages, images, or web links.
 Click on "+ New type" to open the object studio.

 Object studio